Boundedness from below conditions for a general scalar potential of two real scalars fields and the Higgs boson: Introduction

-Recently, Song-Qi \cite{SQ2019} and Liu-Song \cite{LS2019} have respectively gave the differently sufficient condition of copositivity for 4th order 3-dimensional symmetric tensors to find the vacuum stability conditions of scalar potential of the {\bf SM} Higgs $\mathbf{H}_1$, an inert doublet $\mathbf{H}_2$ and a complex singlet $\mathbf{S}$.
-Very recently, Qi-Song-Zhang \cite{QSZ2020} showed a necessary and sufficient condition of copositivity for such a tensor given by the above particle physical model.
+Recently, Song-Qi \cite{SQ2019} and Liu-Song \cite{LS2019} gave a different sufficient condition of copositivity for 4th order 3 dimensional symmetric tensors to find the boundedness from below conditions of scalar potential of the {\bf SM} Higgs $\mathbf{H}_1$, an inert doublet $\mathbf{H}_2$ and a complex singlet $\mathbf{S}$.
+Very recently, Qi-Song-Zhang \cite{QSZ2020} presented a necessary and sufficient condition of copositivity for such a tensor given by the above particle physical model.
+Song-Li \cite{SL2022} provided an analytically necessary and sufficient condition of the boundedness from below for such a scalar potential model.

-In the past decades, many numerical algorithms were established to find some H-(Z-)eigenvalues of a tensor \cite{LQ1,NQW2008,NQZ2009,NZ2015,HLQS2013,ZQLX2013,HCD2015,HCD-2015,H2013,CDN2014,CHZ2016,CW2018,QCC2018,QL2017}, and then, they may be applied to test the positive definiteness of such an even order tensor by means of the sign of the smallest H-(Z-)eigenvalue.
-On the other hand, some classes of even order tensors with special structures may determine directly their positive definiteness.
-For example, Hilbert tensors \cite{SQ2014}, diagonal dominant tensors \cite{LQ1}, B-tensors \cite{S-Q2015,QS2014,DLQ2018,LQL2015,YY2014}, M-tensors \cite{ZQZ2014,DQW2013}, strong Hankel tensors \cite{Q2015,CQW2016}, generalized anti-circular tensor \cite{LQW2016}, symmetric Cauchy tensor \cite{CQ2015}, are in this category.
-For more structured properties of tensors, see \cite{QCC2018,QL2017,S-Q2015,SQ2016,S-Q2016,SY2016,S-Q2017}.
+In the past decades, many numerical algorithms were established to find some H-(Z-)eigenvalues of a tensor \cite{LQ1,NQW2008,NQZ2009,NZ2015,HLQS2013,ZQLX2013,HCD2015,HCD-2015,H2013,CDN2014,CHZ2016,CW2018,QCC2018,QL2017}, and were applied to test the positive definiteness of such an even order tensor by means of the sign of the smallest H-(Z-)eigenvalue.
+On the other hand, some classes of tensors with special structure may be determined directly their positive definiteness such as Hilbert tensor \cite{SQ2014}, diagonal dominant tensor \cite{LQ1}, B-tensor \cite{S-Q2015,QS2014,LQL2015} and others.
 However, the practical matters such as the vacuum stability of general scalar potentials of a few fields require analytical expressions.
 The most general scalar potential of two real scalar fields $\phi_1$ and $\phi_2$ and the Higgs doublet $\mathbf{H}$ (Kannike \cite{K2016,K2018,K2012}) is